 For archaeological resources, the APE is generally the area to be excavated by the Proposed Action, since this is the area where any artifacts or features could be disturbed.
-For this Proposed Action, the APEs for archaeological resources are the WTC Site, the Southern Site (bounded by Liberty, Albany, Cedar, and Greenwich Streets, and Route 9A), and the location of the potential vehicular ramp at Route 9A and Liberty Street (see Figure 5-1).
+For this Proposed Action, the APEs for archaeological resources are the WTC Site, the Southern Site (bounded by Liberty, Albany, Cedar, and Greenwich Streets, and Route 9A) and the areas of the bus tunnel and potential vehicular ramp under Route 9A (see Figure 5-1).
+Site 26 (and all of BPC) is on modern fill-a large part of it excavated for WTC construction-and it is not considered archaeologically sensitive.

 Archaeological resources are typically evaluated through a three-step process.
 The first step, Phase 1, consists of documentary research into the history of the site to determine the likelihood that archaeological resources may be present within the APE.
 Often, this step is divided into two phases: Phase 1A, which requires identifying areas that may contain archaeological resources, and Phase 1B, which involves subsurface testing to try to determine whether any resources are actually present.
-The second step, Phase 2, consists of more extensive subsurface investigations
+The second step, Phase 2, consists of more extensive subsurface investigations (if Phase 1B testing indicated that resources are present) and additional research to establish the age, integrity and research potential of the resources, and whether they may be eligible for the Registers.
+The third step, Phase 3, is considered the mitigation phase; mitigation may consist of either avoidance of the resource or data recovery in the form of a full-scale excavation and documentation.